Wednesday, January 9

 With the next IMF review due May 15, three weeks after the expected second round of the presidential election, a new IMF report warns politicians of the economic dangers of ‘populism.’
 Passing marks on that review would bring Ukraine $1.3 billion in IMF loans.
 Yulia Tymoshenko, the top candidate in opinion polls leading up to the March 31 vote, promises voters she would break with the IMF program and end the independence of the central bank.

 In 2019, a year with presidential and parliamentary elections, almost $2 billion will be spent on repairing roads, Prime Minister Groysman promises.
-Separately, the government plans this year to match last year’s 22% increase in revenues to local budgets.
+Separately, the government plans this year to match last year’s 22% increase in revenues to local budgets.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 Looking at Ukraine’s economy, the IMF warns in the summary of a 111-page country report issued Tuesday: “Investments, especially foreign direct investment, are being held back by a difficult business climate, while a large number of workers are looking for employment opportunities abroad, since economic growth is too low for income to noticeably narrow the gap compared to other countries in the region.”